Central Florida Council: Camp La-No-Che

-Camp La-No-Che is the Boy Scout Camp located on the north shore of Lake Norris in Paisley, Florida.
-It is a part of Central Florida Council of the Boy Scouts of America and is home to Tipisa Lodge of the Order of the Arrow (OA).
+Camp La-No-Che is the Scouts BSA Camp located on the north shore of Lake Norris in Paisley, Florida.
+It is a part of Central Florida Council of Scouting America and is home to Tipisa Lodge of the Order of the Arrow (OA).
 Camp La-No-Che is part of the Leonard and Marjorie Williams Family Scout Reservation.

 La-No-Che is 1480 acre and located near the southern border of the Ocala National Forest and on the shores of lake Norris.
 It is also on the north side of the Wekiva River Protection Area.

 The camp is open year-round with its most active time being the 8 weeks during summer camp in June and July.
-La-No-Che also hosts weekends for local high school JROTC units, Venturing units, Learning for Life units, Cub Scouts (Boy Scouts of America), and Webelos (Boy Scouts of America) weekends.
+La-No-Che also hosts weekends for local high school JROTC units, Venturing units, Learning for Life units, Cub Scouts, and Webelos weekends.
 Tipisa Lodge also hosts OA events including sectional weekends.

 There are multiple sub-camp locations on the Leonard and Marjorie Williams Family Scout Reservation including Camp Rybolt — a large group camping area, Camp Pooh Bear — a secluded and primitive camp, and Adventure Camp, which has a Project COPE course.

 The camp has two waterfront areas with docks, an aquatics program, a climbing wall, two swimming pools, laundry facilities, a trading post (camp store), shotgun, rifle, and archery ranges, a health lodge, outdoor chapel, a Order of the Arrow museum, dining hall, and multiple modern latrines.
 Also contained on the property is a water treatment plant, 5 residential houses, sulphur springs, Pooh Bear Lake, 25 Troop campsites, 2 Staff Bunkhouses, 8 staff cabins, a baseball field, amphitheater, basketball court, bouldering wall, a dance arbor, and the Florida Trail.

 The W.T.
 Bland Dining Hall is a full-service food facility able to produce 3 meals a day for 1000+ campers.

 Adventure treks and hiking trails are numerous including Big Stump, a 12' cypress stump and an Orlando area attraction trek, Eagle Week, SCUBA diving, climbing, caving, kayaking, sailing, and trail biking.
 American Red Cross Health & Safety Certifications are also offered.